slaclab/sdf-docs/README.md

-*** AS OF FRIDAY FEBRUARY 9TH 4:26PM PST ***

-**Filesystems in S3DF mounted under `/sdf/data` are currently unavailable.
+!> **AS OF FRIDAY FEBRUARY 9TH 4:26PM PST:** Filesystems in S3DF mounted under `/sdf/data` are currently unavailable.
 We are troubleshooting a communication issue between the underlying NVMe and spinning disk subsystems.
 Please do not access pathnames under `/sdf/data`.
 Any type of job or task that attempts to access `/sdf/data` will fail.
 Existing data is safe and has not been lost.
 We will be posting periodic updates.
 Will post the next update tomorrow at 12:00PM PST.
 We are working hard to diagnose and fix the problem.
-Thanks for your patience.**
+Thanks for your patience.

 Welcome to the SLAC Shared Scientific Data Facility (S3DF).
 The S3DF is a compute, storage and network architecture designed to support